Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 |                   |                       |                       |   ROSE          |                 |                 |                 |
 ```

-`CONTRACT HASH` is a sha256 sum of the WASM-compiled smart contract file.
+`CONTRACT HASH` is a hash computed on Ledger of the complete WASM contract.
+The
+user compares this hash to the hash they compute separately e.g. by running
+`sha256sum my_contract.wasm`. `RUNTIME ID` is a ParaTime ID (determines Cipher,
+Emerald, Mainnet, Testnet etc.) and a user can compare it to the one from the
+Oasis Docs [Network parameters] page.

 The transaction returns a `CODE ID` which we use to instantiate the actual
 smart contract next.